 This card is very similar to Cockadoodledoo, in that it enables synchro plays that previously were not accessible.
 Psychic Wheeleder is also a great tech because of its ability to Destroy a Face-up monster when used as a synchro material.

-I strongly advocate for some form of backrow removal/protection, and these are the best cards for the job.
-Forbidden Lance (Lance) is very reactive and will protect your combo monsters until you summon your synchro, which can be a game changer.
-Cosmic Cyclone (CC), on the other hand, is more proactive, removing backrow threats before the can affect you.
-You can also consider lowering the number of these down to 1 or 0 if you play the Silent Magician build, but it’s recommended in tournaments to at minimum side deck one of them.
+I strongly advocate for some form of backrow removal/protection, and this is the best cards for the job.
+You can consider running 1 or 0 CC if you play the Silent Magician build, but it's recommended in tournaments to, at minimum, side deck copies.

 Enemy Controller (E-Con) is in a similar boat to Treacherous Trap Hole, as both are semi-limited.
 The downside of E-Con is you cannot trigger effects like that of Fortune Lady Light when tributed.
 Also, E-Con’s first effect will leave the opponent’s monster face-up, which still enables decks like Darklord to activate their quick effects.
 The plus of E-Con, though, is it dodges effects to negate cards like Fortune Lady Every and keep her safe in the GY until your opponent’s end phase.